symbol/symbol-docs/source/guides/network/running-a-test-net-node.rst

 Interacting with the test network
 *********************************

-To interact with your node, first, :ref:`create an account <setup-creating-a-test-account>` and :ref:`acquire test cat.currency <_setup-getting-test-currency>`.
+To interact with your node, you first need to :ref:`create an account <setup-creating-a-test-account>` and :ref:`acquire test cat.currency <_setup-getting-test-currency>`.

-In this portal, you can find everything you need to know about :doc:`Catapult’s features <../../getting-started/what-is-nem>`, as long as :ref:`self-paced guides <blog-categories>` on how to use the **software development kits**.
+In this portal, you can find everything you need to know about :doc:`Catapult’s features <../../getting-started/what-is-nem>` and :ref:`self-paced guides <blog-categories>` on how to use the **software development kits**.

 Development tools
 =================

-Interact with the test net either developing your own components with the :doc:`SDK <../../sdk>`, or using interactive apps to perform the most common actions.
+Interact with the test net by either developing your own components with the :doc:`SDK <../../sdk>`, or using interactive apps to perform the most common actions.

 * |catapult-test-net-wallet|
 * :doc:`Command-Line Interface <../../cli>`